Tbori1/Adeoti-Tolubori-CV/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->
 I am a highly analytical person with a keen interest in data analytics and data science.
 I studied Industial Chemistry at undergraduate and postgraduate levels.
 However my recent works have drawn me towards data analytics, I now enjoy this more than laboratory bench work.
 I have worked in the manufacturing sector; collecting data, interpreting quality trends and detecting anomaly in products from data generated during quantitative and qualitative tests.
 I have used different analytic tools such as excel,SQL, power bi, tableau and data modelling using machine learning.
-I am passionate about improving  performance and helping organaizations make informed decisions through data analytics.
+I am passionate about improving  performance and helping organizations make informed decisions through data analytics.

 ## Skills